 - The whole point of 'Eureka' the town is that it is filled with supergenuises.
 They probably learn new modes of communication for fun.

 - Star Trek: Enterprise, "Vanishing Point".
 Hoshi Sato has apparently been turned into a ghost as a result of a transporter accident, but she can still see the rest of the crew.
 On realising she can affect an indicator light, Hoshi tries flashing an SOS signal to Captain Archer, but he thinks it's just a malfunction.

 - Arguably Justified though, since most of the episode is an hallucination caused by being in the transporter for longer than usual.
 It wouldn't matter if Archer really knows morse code or not, as long as Hoshi does.

-- An episode of Monty Python's Flying Circus, introduced trailers for a "The Semaphore Version of Wuthering Heights", but went on to have fun with other film parodies of well-known literature.
+- An episode of Monty Python's Flying Circus, introduced trailers for many film parodies of well-known literature.
 All of which are done with (random) signal dialogue, subtitles, and melodrama (no talking).